 I think this guy is completely insane.
 I think you want associates that are completely dedicated to your firm.
 I just don’t think the best associates are Patty Hearst brainwashed.
 But the article is full of the great advice you could not think up on your own.
 “Associates should always strive to provide the partner with perfect work.”
-Cutting edge stuff.
+Groundbreaking stuff.

 This blogger agrees with me.
 Yet I really don’t agree with his post, either.

 There’s less risk involved in not sticking to the conventional MO at the firm.
 After all, it’s unlikely you will last long there.
 It’s even more unlikely you will become partner.
 What is likely if you are a shrewd player is that you will learn about practicing law and career strategy/tactics to make it just about anywhere in law.
 That could range from a solo practice to a top government position.

 There has to be a middle ground between working 16 hours a week and assuming your big law job will fail so you should start angling for a “solo practice or a top government position.”
 I’m certain I’m right about this.